cowprotocol/composable-cow/.github/ISSUE_TEMPLATE/bug_report.md

 ### Screenshots/logs
 If applicable, add screenshots or logs to help explain your problem.

-### <!-- repo / package --> version/commit hash
+### ComposableCoW version/commit hash
-State the version of <!-- insert package --> where you've encountered the bug or, if built off a specific commit, the relevant commit hash. <!-- If applicable, provide hints as to how to retrieve the commit hash -->.
+State the version of ComposableCoW where you've encountered the bug or, if built off a specific commit, the relevant commit hash.
 - e.g. `v0.9` or `ed53bcd`

 ### Additional context